tzrikka/revchat/docs/workflows/bitbucket.md

 ### PR Created

-- If the PR is a draft - abort (ignore this event)
 - Initialize a new Slack channel
-  - Create a normalized version of the PR title
+  - Construct a normalized version of the PR title
   - Create the Slack channel with the normalized name
     - If the channel already exists, retry with a numeric counter suffix
   - Set the channel's topic (to the Bitbucket URL)